ctschroeder/tutorials/add-omeka-items-chd.md

 - are you adding a photograph of of the archive?
 - is it a website?

 Omeka is going to ask you to classify each item as a TYPE.
-Read the following and WRITE DOWN what item Type(S) you have for your two Itmes:
+Read the following and WRITE DOWN what item Type(S) you have for your three Itmes:
 - give a physical place the Physical Object type
 - give a photograph a Still Image type
 - give a website a Website Type